KuliginStepan/mongration/README.md

 ### Transactions

 If you [configure](https://docs.mongodb.com/v4.0/tutorial/deploy-replica-set/) your MongoDB to support transactions, you may execute `@ChangeSet` in a transaction.
-Mongration provide 2 ways to use transactions:
  ```java
 @ChangeLog
 public class Changelog {